 — Martin Bailey, International Workshop Leader, Tokyo

-Susanna is a photography instructor at the Osher Lifelong Learning Institute at UNCA.
-She teaches private workshops on composition and various photographic techniques including Intentional Camera Movement, Infrared Photography Abstract Macro, and The Intimate Landscape.
+Susanna’s private workshops are the perfect opportunity to expand ones knowledge of advanced composition and various photographic techniques, including Intentional Camera Movement, Infrared Photography Abstract Macro, and iPhone Photography (basic and artistic).
 She is available to speak and teach in group settings such as camera clubs, or tutor one-on-one or in small groups.
 Click here for details.

 Her work can be seen in shows and exhibits in the Western North Carolina region, and at Trackside Studios in Asheville's River Arts District.